Merit Scholarship

 Need-based aid answers the question "can this student afford to attend?"
 The school looks at family income and assets, calculates a Student Aid Index, and offers aid to close the gap between the cost of attendance and what the family can pay.

-Why Korean families should care
+Why international families should care

 Many of the most generous merit programs for international students are at top-50 but non-Ivy schools: Duke, Vanderbilt, Emory, USC, Washington University in St. Louis, Rice, Notre Dame, and several others.
 These schools actively compete for high-achieving international students and are willing to offer $20,000-$80,000 per year to attract them.